colour-science/colour-science.org/output/posts/pycharm-vagrant-fabric-anaconda/index.rst

     $ cd /colour-science/colour-notebooks/notebooks
     $ ipython notebook --pylab=inline --ip=0.0.0.0

-Then you can access it on the *macOs* host at the following url:
+Then you can access it on the *macOS* host at the following url:
 `http://localhost:8888/ <http://localhost:8888/>`__

 Remote Python Environments & Interpreters